 Your visit will take you to several panoramic views of the ship inside and out.
 You can look around, zoom in on objects to find out more about them, and move from one virtual room to another as you explore.
 A map of the ship will show you where you are, and a variety of pages linked from different spaces on the ship will fill you in with information in the form of text, pictures, videos or other links.

 This is a self-guided tour, so you can poke around wherever you want for as long as you want.
 We hope you'll enjoy learning something about sea-going ocean science, the people who do it, and the fascinating creatures they study.

 To enter the ship's busy Main Lab, click on the photo at left.

-(To view the panoramas on this site, you will need a QuickTime plugin and a browser such as Internet Explorer or Firefox [Chrome does not support the needed plugin].
+(To view the panoramas on this site, you will need a QuickTime plugin and a browser such as Internet Explorer [Chrome and Firefox no longer support the needed plugin].
 If the panoramas display OK, you're all set!)

 RELATED: December 2010: Follow Joe Warren and his group as they seek salps and other zooplankton in waters off Antarctica.
 (External link.)